SerNet/verinice/README.md

 The verinice.PRO application server complements the pure client with a centralized IS repository hosted in your company.
 It enables multiple people to work on one ISMS - even across different locations.

+# Contributing to verinice via GitHub

+- fork our repository on GitHub

+- become familiar with our coding standards and read [verinice coding style](VeriniceCodingStyle.md)

+- send a pull request for your branch through GitHub

+- this will trigger an email to the verinice developer mailing list

+- discussion happens on your pull request on github

+- after your pull request is approved, we pull the branch in our internal repository, do the merge there and push it back to the GitHub mirror